German workers' and soldiers' councils 1918–1919: Reich Congress of Workers' and Soldiers' Councils

-Max Cohen for the SPD proposed to hold the election to the national assembly on 19 January 1919, almost a month earlier than the Council of the People's Deputies had agreed on in late November.
+Max Cohen for the SPD proposed to hold the election to the national assembly on 19 January 1919, almost a month earlier than the Council of the People's Deputies had agreed to in late November.
 That the Congress passed the resolution by an eight-to-one margin was a clear sign that the majority of the attendees were in favour of a parliamentary democracy.
 Against the radical Left's accusation that the SPD was trying to end the revolution, Cohen warned of the possible unforeseen domestic and foreign consequences of a council system.

 The Congress then approved a proposal by the SPD to give the Council of the People's Deputies legislative and executive power until the national assembly made a final decision on the form of government.
 Oversight of the Council was switched from the Executive Council of Greater Berlin to a new Central Council of the German Socialist Republic (Zentralrat der Deutschen Sozialistischen Republik).
 After the Congress accepted the SPD's definition of parliamentary oversight, the USPD boycotted the election to the Central Council, with the result that it had only SPD members.
 Its chairperson was Max Cohen.
-As a result of the establishment of the Central Council, the Executive Council of Greater Berlin faded in importance, with its influence limited to Berlin, where it played a role in the Berlin March Battles of 1919.
-The remnants of the Council, by that time referred to as the "Red Council", were suppressed by the Reichswehr in November 1919.
+As a result of the establishment of the Central Council, the Executive Council of Greater Berlin faded in importance.
+Its influence was limited to Berlin, where it played a role in the Berlin March Battles of 1919.
+Its remnants, by that time referred to as the "Red Council", were suppressed by the Reichswehr in November 1919.